cbirdlab/radBARCODER/README.md

 *Dependencies*: [`pagan`](http://wasabiapp.org/software/pagan/) [`mafft`](https://mafft.cbrc.jp/alignment/software/) [`seaview`](http://doua.prabi.fr/software/seaview)

-Note that seaview is only used to convert from fasta to nexus format, so if you don't have it installed, you can manually convert the fasta to nexus.
+Note that seaview is only used to convert from `fasta` to `nexus` format, so if you don't have it installed, you can manually convert the `fasta` to `nexus`.
 Also, while the pagan precompiled tar.gz does have mafft, it is not complete and you should use the complete mafft if you are aligning very long sequences, otherwise you will get an error when setting `LONGALIGNMENT=TRUE`

 You can specify which positions to target to make alignments, including disjunct positions.
 For example, if you want to specify positions 1-10, then: